 I don’t see many family pictures on your website, do you still get some family shots?
 I don’t want the day slowed down and I don’t want to stand around for two hours, but I do want some family shots and bridal party shots.

 Yes.
-Getting family shots/bridal party shots is all part of the day too but with me there is no messing about.
+Getting family shots/bridal party shots is all part of the day too but with me there is no messing about, but lets keep it to the minimum.
 Get the families together and we’ll get them done without much pain and certainly with no time wasting, I’m talking ten to fifteen minutes max, maybe less.
 The emphasis is on creating images and building a story of the day.

 I was a Bridesmaid at a wedding recently and the “reportage” photographer made us all peak around a haystack and point at the couple (we really don’t know why).
 He also made the couple take off their shoes and walk across a fountain, the bride also looks vacant in one picture as she looks like she is crawling along a wall and I recall he asked the groom to pretend he was lifting something over his head as well as getting the groomsmen to walk down the road from the church with their jackets over their shoulders and then made them jump in the air while clicking their heels.
 My friend did not want this but the photographer said this was normal and this was what reportage was all about, but the couple look so awkward in the subsequent photographs.
 I was horrified, my fiancé does not like this whatsoever, and we certainly don’t want that approach as it made us feel rather uncomfortable, do you also do this carry on?
 Because all we want to do is enjoy our wedding day with our families & friends